tomleidy/transcription_queue-py/README.md

 ## Ideas for Future

+- Create an unqueue command that reverses the move to the TRANSCRIBE directory (even if missing transcripts)
 - Create a move_basename_files_by_glob helper
 - Allow more customizability about desired subtitle types
 - Unify \_have_srt and \_have_txt methods